StevenBlack/hosts/readme_template.md

 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

+In addition, the generator can optionally include extensions depending on your particular needs.
+Currently the repo ships with a `porn` extension but you can add your own by creating new folders belos the `extensions` folder.

 ## Generate your own amalgamated hosts file

 The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate an amalgamated hosts file